dibe-sh/cleaner/docs/usage.md

 ## Options

-The Cleaner App provides several options to customize the cleanup process.
+The Cleaner provides several options to customize the cleanup process.
 Here are some common options:

 - **`-root`**: Specifies the root directory to clean up.
 - **`-verbose`**: Enables detailed logging for each action.